-- Determine whether the percentage of time or personnel required will be different in any or all grant years. - For multi-year grants, add two (2) percent to the budgeted salary for each subsequent year of the grant to account for projected annual salary increases. - Summer salary for faculty is generally calculated at 10 percent (of the full annually salary) per month of work, based on the salary from the preceding year. - Full-time, non-exempt employees cannot be hired to work on a grant, as employees may not go above 100 percent effort. - New grant hires (i.e., new grant-funded positions) must follow TCNJ policies and procedures for position classifications.
+- Determine whether the percentage of time or personnel required will be different in any or all grant years. - For multi-year grants, add two (2) percent to the budgeted salary for each subsequent year of the grant to account for projected annual salary increases. - Summer salary for faculty is generally calculated at 10 percent per month of work, based on the salary from the preceding year. - Full-time, non-exempt employees cannot be hired to work on a grant, as those employees may not go above 100 percent effort. - New grant hires (i.e., new grant-funded positions) must follow TCNJ policies and procedures for position classifications.
 Budgets prepared at the time of proposal development may not represent the actual pay for the position.

-See also the TCNJ Compensation Policy and Reassigned Time and Course Buyout guidance.
+See also the TCNI Compensation Policy.